 df_released <- butterfly::release(

-butterflycount$march, # This is your new or current dataset
+butterflycount$march, # New or current dataset

 include_new = TRUE # Whether to include new rows or not, default is TRUE